coderyi/NetworkEye/README.md

     [NEHTTPModelManager defaultManager].saveRequestMaxCount=300;
     [NEHTTPModelManager defaultManager].sqlitePassword=@"networkeye";
 </pre>
-NetworkEye rely FMDB and SQLCipher。
+NetworkEye use FMDB and SQLCipher。
-FMDB be used to store data，SQLCipher be used to encrypt the database。
+FMDB is used to store data，SQLCipher is used to encrypt the database。

 Monitoring data interface supports some search conditions ,it is URL，statusCode，HTTPMethod，MIMEType。
 #### Preview
-the monitor data interface of NetworkEye：

 <img  src="https://raw.githubusercontent.com/coderyi/NetworkEye/master/NetworkEye/Resources/networkeye1_3.png" width="320" height="570">